-Venezuela Maduro: military courts 'used against protesters' - BBC News
+Venezuelan military 'detaining citizens'

 "A regime that has violated the constitution in all of its fundamental principles."

-The words used by Luis Almagro were strong, but not nearly has strong as those used by anti-government protesters marching in Caracas on Monday.
+The words used by Luis Almagro were strong, but not nearly as strong as those used by anti-government protesters marching in Caracas on Monday.

 "Dictator, murderer, repressor," is what they called Mr Maduro, as they demonstrated against the president's plan to create a citizens' assembly to draw up a new constitution.